KevinChris7/terraform-ansible-aws/README.md

 2.For Installation,Execute the inspec-setup.sh script with chmod 700 permission

+> sudo ./inspec-setup.sh

+3.Setup the AWS Profile and make sure credentials are available in .aws directory

+> inspec detect -t aws://

-3.For getting the infrastructure output from terraform,Execute tf-output.sh script with chmod 700 permission
+4.For getting the infrastructure output from terraform,Execute tf-output.sh script with chmod 700 permission

+> sudo ./tf-output.sh

 4.Once the outputs are copied to inspec file,run below command to start the testcase in controls directory

 > inspec exec test/devtest aws://

+5.Testcase will be executed and results will be displayed

 ## **Test Infrastructure**